Best Slow Feeder Dog Bowls: Top Picks

 Check Price On Amazon

-• 4-cup capacity holds a full meal for large breeds
+• 4-cup capacity: Holds a full meal for large breeds

 Strength

-• Challenging maze for fast eaters
+• Slows down fast eaters

 • Non-slip base